|

 options, it's easy to manage.
 The counter for blocked pop-ups will let

+you know if the pop-up tried to activate.
 Then there's that part of you that will enjoy the little feeling of

 triumph seeing how many evil pop-up ads you blocked.
 You may even find